-I made the trip with a family of Sri Lankan friends.
-To assure an early start, we left the coastal capital of Colombo in the late afternoon, had a light supper at a guest house along the way, and made a base camp of sorts in a crumbling hotel not far from the mountain.
-The father and the driver sat sentinel in the truck outside our room.
-The mother, their two children, and I curled on an unsheeted double mattress.
-The mosquito net over the bed was ripped and torn, ineffective against the insects zinging through the open windows in the concrete block walls-wholly, holey yet holy.
-“Let’s see what this is all about,” I thought.
+The father, my friend Anura, sat sentinel in the truck outside our room.
+The mother, their two children, and I curled together on an unsheeted double mattress.
+The mosquito net over the bed was ripped and torn, ineffective against the insects zinging through the window holes in the concrete block walls.